angelo-casciani/conv_prod_sys/README.md

 The recommended way to use the chatbot is the Docker flow described in [Quick Start: Docker Chatbot](#quick-start-docker-chatbot).

 Once started, the Web GUI will be accessible in your browser at: `http://127.0.0.1:7860/`

-## LLMs Requirements

-Please note that this software leverages the open-weights and closed-source LLMs.
-To use local models, you must have [Ollama](https://ollama.com/) installed and running on your system, and you must pull the models you intend to use.

-For proprietary API models, make sure to retrieve the API keys (e.g. API key for OpenAI) and set them in the `.env` file.

-Please note that each of the selected models have specific requirements in terms of GPU availability.
-It is recommended to have access to a GPU-enabled environment meeting at least the minimum requirements for these models to run the software effectively.

 ### Experimental Evaluation